The ethylene glycol chiller solution is too cold and too hot

 actual temperature measured at the temperature sensor bulb.
 The degree of overheating

-°C. A high degree of superheat will cause the compressor discharge
+should be between 5-8°C. A high degree of superheat will cause the compressor discharge

 temperature (discharge superheat) to increase, and the compressor’s operating